 How does it work?

-Experiential facilitators lead clients through a series of unique activities that are designed to invite each participant to “lean into” their perceived limitations.
+At Mountainside, experiential facilitators lead clients through a series of unique activities that are designed to invite each participant to “lean into” their perceived limitations.
 Always “challenge by choice.”
-The goal of adventure counselling is for the participant to feel the fear, yet push just beyond it.
+The goal of adventure counseling is for the participant to feel the fear, yet push just beyond it.
 Each time this happens, the client comes away with a feeling of increased confidence and strength.
 This helps “build a muscle” to feelings of fear, anxiety, and discomfort.
 Moving forward in recovery, when the client experiences similar feelings in everyday life, they will likely feel more equipped to handle them proactively.

 Low Ropes Course

 Our course is constructed of cable, rope, and wood, and ranges from several inches to several feet in the air.
 It is utilized to build trust, strengthen communication and social skills, and cultivate teamwork.

 Our custom-built “Voyager” course ranges from 25 feet to 50 feet in the air.
 It helps clients move beyond their “perceived limitations” and lean into fear as an opportunity for growth.
 Participation in high ropes also encourages positive risk-taking, promotes interpersonal growth, and gives clients an experience of “sober fun”.

 This can take place at either an indoor or outdoor rock climbing wall.
 It helps develop focus, determination, and body awareness while helping clients gain a sense of accomplishment.

 Guided hikes and walks through the natural world of the forest help to soothe anxiety, improve mood, reduce depression, and increase self-esteem, and create a sense of connection to something larger than oneself through nature.

 Who Should Try Adventure-Based Counseling?